The Brown Bunny: Plot

 After having his motorcycle checked in a Los Angeles garage, Bud stops at Daisy's house, which appears abandoned.
-He leaves a note on the door frame, after sitting in his truck in the driveway remembering about kissing Daisy in this place, and checks in at a hotel.
+He leaves a note on the door frame, after sitting in his truck in the driveway remembering about kissing Daisy in this place and checks in at a hotel.
 Daisy eventually appears there.
 She seems nervous, going to the bathroom twice to smoke crack cocaine, while Bud waits for her, sitting on his bed.
 As she proposes to go out to buy something to drink, Bud tells her that, because of what happened the last time they saw each other, he does not drink anymore.

 They have an argument about Daisy kissing other men.
 At this point, Bud undresses Daisy and she fellates him.
 Once done, he insults her as they lie in bed, talking about what happened during their last meeting.
 Bud continuously asks Daisy why she had been involved with some men at a party.
 She explains that she was just being friendly and wanted to smoke marijuana with them.
-Bud becomes upset because Daisy was pregnant and it transpires that the baby died as a result of what happened at this party.
+Bud becomes upset because Daisy was pregnant, and it transpires that the baby died as a result of what happened at this party.

 Through flashback scenes, the viewer understands that Daisy was raped at the party, a scene witnessed by Bud, who did not intervene.
-Daisy asks Bud why he did not help her, and his feelings of guilt on this are considerable.
+Daisy asks Bud why he did not help her, and his feelings of guilt about this are considerable.
 He tells her that he did not know what to do, and so he decided to leave the party.
 After he came back a bit later, he saw an ambulance in front of the house and Daisy explains to Bud that she is dead, having passed out prior to the rape and then choked to death on her own vomit.
 Bud awakens the next morning, alone; his encounter with Daisy turns out to have been a figment of his imagination.
-The movie ends as Bud is driving his truck in California.
+The movie ends as Bud is driving his truck in California, alone again and still not with what he needs.